CultOfClang/cultofclang.github.io/README.md

 We consider rigorus scientific inquery, clean code, and limitless learning essental to a happy, healthy mind.

-We don't make any speculation on undocumented features of the universe and are designed to build on top of all other religions (or lack there of).
-Feel free to right a backend for your religion and submit a pr into the /theology directory.
+We don't make any speculation on undocumented features of the universe.
+And while we have a 'religious' doctorn, the most important things is critical thought.
+If you have proof that something is wrong make a PR.

 # Required Readings
 - [Convenient of Conduct](/CODE_OF_CONDUCT)